NeveenAbdelaziz/NGS01projectNeveen/README.md

 ###### 3910 + 0 singletons (1.61% : N/A)
 ###### 0 + 0 with mate mapped to a different chr
 ###### 0 + 0 with mate mapped to a different chr (mapQ>=5)

-### Use a program SAMstat to get statistics on our BD143_TGACCA_L005.sam file????????

 ### Convert SAM file to the binary BAM file